yyellin/relation-extraction-utils/README.md

 ## Introduction

-The relation-extraction-utils project contains an assembly of Python 3 packages used by Or, Shachar and Jonathan in support of their graduate lab work in the field of rules based systems for relation extraction.
+The relation-extraction-utils project contains an assembly of Python 3 packages used by Or, Shachar and Jonathan in support of their graduate lab work in the field of rules based systems for relation extraction, under the guidance of [Dr. Omri Abend](http://www.cs.huji.ac.il/~oabend/).

 The aim of the lab is to assess whether it is possible to improve on the results of traditional pattern based approaches for identifying relations between two entities by considering patterns that stem from semantical structure of sentences, as expressed by [UCCA](http://www.cs.huji.ac.il/~oabend/ucca.htm) .